This November presents perhaps Portland's strongest assortment of shows in years and it is the last day for the Archer Gallery's, I Say, "Radical!"

 Jeffry Mitchell's Tyger!
 Tyger at PDX Contemporary

-Seattle's Jeffry Mitchell is on a roll and one had better be to intone William Blake's great poem by calling his latest at PDX Contemporary, Tyger!
+Once hailing from Seattle and now in Portland, Jeffry Mitchell is on a roll and one had better be to intone William Blake's great poem by calling his latest at PDX Contemporary, Tyger!
 Tyger!
 What makes this baroque conglomeration of delicate ceramics and wall works the the way the ceramics feel like folk art.
 Somehow Mitchell's latest works feel like they are pantomiming the often touted schism between western art and the far east rendering the argument moot.
 I enjoy that and by using folksy spun lathed stools as plinths Mitchell purposefully confuses crockery, mysticism and furniture.
 He's been doing some of the very best art of his long career lately

 Tyger!
 Tyger! | October 30 - December 1